Skip to content

-Use manual data insertion for ad-hoc jobs, not for ongoing insertion or ingestion.
+Use manual data insertion for one-time jobs, not for ongoing insertion or ingestion.

-For standard data ingestion that scales with load, either use Stream Ingest or Batch Ingest .
-Summary Tables should be used for aggregations.
+For standard data ingestion that scales with load, either use Stream Ingest or Batch Ingest.
+Use Summary Tables for aggregations.

 There are two ways to insert data manually: